bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 Today's topic is *importance sampling*.
 It's a really old idea that you may have learned in a statistics class (I didn't) but somehow is useful in deep learning, what's old is new right?
-How this is relevant to the discussion is that when we have a model without an explicit likelihood function (e.g. a variational autoencoder), we still want to be able to estimate the marginal likelihood given the data.
-The marginal likelihood is kind of a throwaway line in the experiments of some VAE papers when comparing different models.
-I was curious how it was computed and it took me down this rabbit hole.
+How this is relevant to the discussion is that when we have a large latent variable model (e.g. a variational autoencoder), we want to be able to efficiently estimate the marginal likelihood given data.
+The marginal likelihood is kind of taken for granted in the experiments of some VAE papers when comparing different models.
+I was curious how it was actually computed and it took me down this rabbit hole.
 Turns out it's actually pretty interesting!
 As usual, I'll have a mix of background material, examples, math and code to build some intuition around this topic.
 Enjoy!

 ..
 TEASER_END